 In most films, they use music to raise the suspense.
 This one is rather scary because of the opposite.
 Having a deaf character who is not able to hear the steps of a crazy man is terrifying.
 It definitely works in the movie advantage.

 There is still some soundtrack in this movie, but that is not what it is about.
-The disadvantage of Maddie has is crucial at that moment.
+On the contrary, the disadvantage of Maddie has is crucial point of the film.

 For example, you had a fire alarm, which is a real thing for deaf people.
 The movie succeeds in giving us answers to some questions we have about them.
 Another one is that my own sister calls a lot.
-Many people would wonder how she does that?
+Many people would wonder how she can call someone?
 The answer is simple: facetime!

-Her sense of feeling things is better than another regular person.
+Her sense of feeling things is better than any other regular person.
 Some scenes brilliantly show how she uses that to her advantage.

 They are all small details, but I love it when a movie does their research!